travis-ci/travis-web/README.md

 ### Running tests

-To run a test suite execute:
+To run the test suite execute:

     ember test